All staff, students, visitors, volunteers and contractors have a shared responsibility for health, safety and wellbeing at USC.

 Where the University engages contractors, any formal contract must include the requirement that the contractor and their employees complete USC’s compulsory online low risk or high risk contractor induction modules as well as any site-specific safety information.

 The SWP will also state how the contractor intends to ensure that the safe work plan is supervised.
-All contractors will report to Asset Management Services on entering the University and will be required to sign in and out recording time, location and task.

 They must report to University staff any incidents and dangerous occurrences which affect or are likely to affect their safety or the safety of others.